Free Tick Identifications

 Want to get a tick identified and contribute to our tick surveillance program?

-Send photos or samples to the the University of Illinois INHS Medical Entomology Lab for free expert identification and professional preservation
+Send photos or samples to the University of Illinois INHS Medical Entomology Lab for free expert identification and professional preservation

 View and download instructions for submitting photos or samples